jkctech/Telegram-Trilateration/Scraping/README.md

 ...
 ```

 By simply looping over those lines we can combine them into objects containing a name and distance.
 By writing a simple RegEx pattern I checked to see if the distances are really distances and that the OCR didn't mess up.
-In the same step.
-I also converted these distance strings into integers and made the distances in meters.
+In the same step, I also converted these distance strings into integers and made the distances in meters.
 So `1.75 km away` becomes `1750` as an integer.
 I also noticed that users are displayed ordered by distance in ascending order.
 I used this to loop over all distances and check if they are indeed ordered.
 If not, I assumed something broke in the meantime and I will error out to prevent corrupted or wrong data.

 Now we end up with this outpur from the scraper: